RSE-Sheffield/RSE-Sheffield.github.io/pages/training/programming/index.md

 ## Learning to program, where to start?

-Often the software you use to carry out your research will influence your language choice, but if you’re starting from zero, we’d generally recommend learning to program in Python.
+Often the software you use to carry out your research will influence your language choice, but if you’re starting from zero, Python is a great choice.

 ### Python